nyorain/lmm/README.md

 Files:
 - [lmm.hpp](lmm.hpp), [lmm.cpp](lmm.cpp): Main implementation of the algorithm
 - [linalloc.hpp](linalloc.hpp), [linalloc.cpp](linalloc.cpp): Utility linear
-  block-based allocator, to avoid many tiny allocations in the lmm algorithm itself.
+  block-based allocator, to avoid many tiny allocations in the LMM algorithm itself.
 Feel free to replace it with your own allocator but we have some requirements regarding the lifetime (and currently don't free anything as it's not needed with the way the linear allocator is usually used)
-- [list.hpp](list.hpp): simple template utility for building intrusive doubly linked lists
 - [common.hpp](common.hpp): some compatibility macros so the source could mostly be left as is was in [vil](github.com/nyorain/vil)
 - [meson.build](meson.build): Simple build script